scottishgovernment/resources.mygov.scot/digital-talent-development/scottish-digital-academy/about-the-academy.md

 Please email the [DigitalAcademy@gov.scot](mailto: DigitalAcademy@gov.scot) if you are interested in the working level courses.

-SPECIALIST COURSES
+## Specialist courses

-- Find out more about the Digital Academy course which provides an [introduction to public sector service design](https://resources.mygov.scot/digital-talent-development/scottish-digital-academy/introduction-to-designing-public-services/).
+Find out more about the Digital Academy course which provides an [introduction to public sector service design](https://resources.mygov.scot/digital-talent-development/scottish-digital-academy/introduction-to-designing-public-services/).

-- Instruction to Webteam – Under Contact - change “Tai McLennan’s title” to Head of Scottish Digital Academy

 ## Future Scottish Digital Academy courses dates